charlesreid1/charlesreid1.github.io/pelican/content/2019-git-workflows-1.md

     go = "!f() { git checkout -b \"$1\" 2> /dev/null || git checkout \"$1\"; }; f"
 ```

 Careful you don't mistype the branch name.
+If you typo a new branch name
+that happens to collide with an existing branch, the `checkout -b` will
+fail (branch already exists) and the fallback `checkout "$1"` will silently
+switch you to that existing branch.
+Typo a branch name that doesn't exist
+at all, and both commands fail — you stay on your current branch and may
+not notice.
+Always sanity check with `g b` after running `g go`.

 ## Remote Utils